brimdata/zed/docs/zq/functions/cast.md

 <t>(<val>)
 ```
 e.g., the result of `cast(1, <string>)` is the same as `string(1)` which is `"1"`.

+In the second form, where the `<name>` argument is a string, cast creates
+a new named type where the name for the type is given by `<name>` and its
+type is given by `typeof(<val>)`.
+This provides a convenient mechanism
+to create new named types from the input data itself without having to
+hard code the type in the Zed source text.

 For complex types, the cast function visits each leaf value in `val` and
 casts that value to the corresponding type in `t`.